GalleryPlanner: Complete User Guide

 - Finalize your layout using the tips in this guide

-- Export your PDF hanging guide (Pro Only) for exact measurements
+- Export your PDF hanging guide for exact measurements

 - Gather your frames and prepare your wall